ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## OAuth Error Code CBOR Mappings Registry ## {#iana-oauth-error-code-cbor-mappings}

-IANA is asked to add the following entries to the "OAuth Error Code CBOR Mappings" registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.
+IANA is asked to add the following entry to the "OAuth Error Code CBOR Mappings" registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

 * Name: unknown_credential_referenced
 * CBOR Value: TBD (value between 1 and 255)